u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 .. _export-data:

-Export data from Odoo
+Export data from Thrive Bureau ERP
 =====================

 When working with a database, it sometimes is necessary to export your data in a distinct file.
-Doing so can help to do reporting over your activities (even if Odoo offers a precise and easy reporting tool with each available application).
+Doing so can help to do reporting over your activities (even if Thrive Bureau ERP offers a precise and easy reporting tool with each available application).

-With Odoo, you can export the values from any field in any record.
+With Thrive Bureau ERP, you can export the values from any field in any record.
 To do so, activate the list view on the items that need to be exported, click on *Action*, and, then, on *Export*.